 A “mini” heart attack, or non-ST elevation myocardial infarction (NSTEMI), feels similar to a heart attack.
 Symptoms can include pressure-like pain in the chest, radiating pain, and more.
 The condition is a medical emergency.

 In a mini heart attack, or NSTEMI, there is only a partial blockage in the artery.
 This means the heart may have less damage than when the blockage is complete.
 The prognosis is often better than other types of heart attack, but it is still serious.

-While the term “mini” heart attack may sound as though it is less severe than other types of heart attack, this condition is still serious and constitutes a medical emergency.
+While the term “mini heart attack” may sound as though it is less severe than other types of heart attack, this condition is still a medical emergency.
 Therefore, anyone experiencing heart attack symptoms should seek emergency medical attention.

 This article describes what an NSTEMI heart attack is and what it feels like.
-We also outline its diagnosis, treatment, and outlook.
+It also looks at diagnosis, treatment, outlook, and more.

-Although an NSTEMI heart attack may cause less damage, it is still a medical emergency.
+Although a mini heart attack may cause less damage, it is still a medical emergency.
 If individuals have heart attack symptoms, they should seek emergency medical attention.
 However severe a heart attack is, it is always best to take a cautious approach.

-The symptoms of an NSTEMI heart attack may resemble a regular heart attack.
-They
+The symptoms of an NSTEMI heart attack may feel like a regular heart attack.
+They can include:

 - pain that radiates to either arm, neck, or jaw